 PHYS 231-233 General Physics I-III

 CHEM 131 General Chemistry I

 - Major-specific: In addition to the Foundational Pre-Engineering Courses, students must take courses specific to their engineering major.
 Possible majors and the approximate numbers of courses required are listed below.

 Civil Engineering (3 or 4 courses)

 Computer Engineering (4 courses)

 Computer Science (2 or 3 courses)

 Engineering Mechanics (2 courses)

-Industrial Engineering / Operations Research (5 to 6 courses)
+Industrial Engineering / Operations Research (5 or 6 courses)